Music of Brittany: Accordion

 The accordion only arrived in large numbers in the country in about 1875, but its popularity grew quickly.
-Among the reasons for this were the instrument's cheapness and durability, and could be played solo, and was easier to learn.
+Among the reasons for this were the instrument's cheapness and durability, which could be played solo, and was easier to learn.
 Perhaps the most important reason, though, was the instrument's association with 'kof ha kof' couples dancing like waltzes and mazurkas, which stood in stark contrast to the line and round dances familiar in Breton folk; the perceived sexuality of the instrument's common dances may have made it more attractive.
 By the 1920s, the instrument was more popular than any other.
 In the 1930s, chromatic accordions arrived in Brittany and jazz-influenced bands with saxophones, drum kits and banjos were formed.

 Contemporary accordionists include Cocktail Diatonique, Regis Huiban, Bruno Le Tron, Patrick Lefebvre, Yann Dour, Yann-Fañch Perroches and Alain Pennec.